How to analyze your competition in twitter

 Is there a certain type of content they’re not leveraging enough?
 More importantly, which of their content is getting the most engagement?
 And how well is this content strategy working out for them?
 All of these questions can give you a better idea of how to update your Twitter content strategy to gain a competitive edge.

 Next, take a closer look at how your competitors are engaging with their audience.
 How are they responding to comments?
 Are they retweeting brand mentions?
-How often do they create polls to drive follower engagement?
+How often do they create polls to drive follower growth?

 Understanding the answers to these questions will give you an idea of how to optimise your own Twitter strategy to garner better engagement.
 This could involve replicating your competitors’ successful strategies or leveraging any missed opportunities for engagement that you found during your analysis.